Safety and Travel Advice

 Transportation

-In the places below, you can safely catch a cab:
+In the places below, you can safely catch a taxi:

 Airport

-At airports, you can safely catch a cab, either at a kiosk, or at another central spot at the airport.
+At airports, you can safely catch a taxi, either at a kiosk, or at another central spot at the airport.
 There is often a “controller” who assigns cabs to passengers.

 Shopping Centers

-At the official cab stands at shopping centers, you can also safely catch a cab.
-Again, there is usually a “controller” who assigns cabs.
+At the official cab stands at shopping centers, you can also safely catch a taxi.
+Again, there is usually a “controller” who assigns taxis.

-Hotels usually work with regular cab drivers with whom they have good experience .
+Hotels usually work with regular taxi drivers with whom they have good experience. (taxi de confianza)

 Bus transportation

 Beware of pickpockets when traveling by bus in major cities.
 Outside major cities, it is generally safe to travel by bus (during the day) on main roads.
 Puerta a Puerta bus transportation can be a convenient and safe option, where a minibus picks you up and drops you off at your hotel or near your hotel.
 Bus travel is not recommended on some routes, particularly in southern Colombia.
-Check here for more information and check our travel guides for specific information about the regions.
+Check the homepage for our travel guides for specific information about the regions.

 Car